KxSystems/docs-v1/docs/ref/dotq.md

 Syntax: `.Q.fps[x;y]`

 `.Q.fs` for pipes.
 (Since V3.4)
 Reads conveniently sized lumps of complete `"\n"` delimited records from a pipe and applies a function to each record.
-This enables you to implement a streaming algorithm to convert a large CSV file into an on-disk Kdb+ database without holding the data in memory all at once.
+This enables you to implement a streaming algorithm to convert a large CSV file into an on-disk kdb+ database without holding the data in memory all at once.

-<i class="fa fa-hand-o-right"></i> [Named Pipes](http://code.kx.com/wiki/Cookbook/NamedPipes)
+<i class="fa fa-hand-o-right"></i> [Cookbook/Named Pipes](http://code.kx.com/wiki/Cookbook/NamedPipes)

 ### `.Q.fs` (streaming algorithm)